hipe/tmx/lib/skylab/basic/doc/issues/025-the-digraph-narrative.md

 # :#storypoint-95

+result is a stream that represents the graph "flatly" as a series of edges. each value the stream produces is an edge object (a copy of internal data).

+("edge" is a synonym for "association" in this library.)

+each edge has 2 values: the association's source and target symbols.

+the order in which these associations arrive from this stream is based on the order of the datastructure, not e.g a pre-order walk (so just a loop inside a loop, not recursive).

+also (and
-result is an enumerator that represently the graph "flatly" as a series of associations. each yield of the enumerator will have 2 values: the association's source and target symbols (in that order). the order that the associations will arrive in is based on the order of the datastructure, not e.g a pre-order walk (so just a loop inside a loop, not recursive). (this method is private in part because we anticipate possibly having named associations one day, in which case we might want e.g 3 params!?) also (and perhaps strangely), for orphan nodes that both have no outgoing associations of their own and are not pointed to by an association, they will each also have representation in this enumeration, presented as a yield with the second element being nil. for now we expend memory in order to present orphans in their original order with respect to non-orphan nodes, but this may change.
+perhaps strangely), for orphan nodes that both have no outgoing associations of their own and are not pointed to by an association, they will each also have representation in this enumeration, presented as a edge with the target element being nil. for now we expend memory in order to present orphans in their original order with respect to non-orphan nodes, but this may change.